awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AllowMajorVersionUpgrade`  <a name="cfn-rds-dbinstance-allowmajorversionupgrade"></a>
-Indicates that major version upgrades are allowed\.
-Changing this parameter does not result in an outage and the change is asynchronously applied as soon as possible\.
+A value that indicates whether major version upgrades are allowed\.
+Changing this parameter doesn't result in an outage and the change is asynchronously applied as soon as possible\.
-Constraints: This parameter must be set to true when specifying a value for the EngineVersion parameter that is a different major version than the DB Instance's current version\.
+Constraints: Major version upgrades must be allowed when specifying a value for the `EngineVersion` parameter that is a different major version than the DB instance's current version\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)